hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/load-older/2-load-more-todos-integration.md

 ---
 title: "Load more todos integration"
-metaTitle: "GraphQL Query to load older todos | GraphQL React Native Apollo Tutorial"
+metaTitle: "Load more todos integration | GraphQL React Native Apollo Tutorial"
-metaDescription: "You will learn the GraphQL query to be made to load older todos with parameters and arguments."
+metaDescription: "In this step, you will do the integration for load more todos with the GraphQL query and Apollo setup."
 ---

 import GithubLink from "../../src/GithubLink.js";